oguzhankemal/getir-bi-mutluluk/README.md

 # getir-bi-mutluluk
-Getir Case Study
+##Getir Case Study

-This is a RESTful API with a single endpoint that fetches the data in the provided MongoDB collection and return the result in the requested format.
+- This is a RESTful API with a single endpoint that fetches the data in the provided MongoDB collection and return the result in the requested format.

 ## Case Details
 - **Node.js**:
   - **[Node.js](https://nodejs.org/en/)**: 12.6.0
-- **Training**:
+- **Web Framework**:
   - **[express](https://www.npmjs.com/package/express)**: Fast, unopinionated, minimalist web framework for node.
 - **Heroku**:
   - **[Heroku](https://www.heroku.com/)**: Cloud Application Platform performance.